Inginex/golangTraining/00_Hands-on-exercises/README.md

 ```
 2. in func main
 a. this should already be done
-i. print out the value of the variable “x”
+i. print out the value of the variable ï¿½xï¿½
-ii. print out the type of the variable “x”
+ii. print out the type of the variable ï¿½xï¿½
-iii. assign your own VALUE to the VARIABLE “x” using the “=” OPERATOR
+iii. assign your own VALUE to the VARIABLE ï¿½xï¿½ using the ï¿½=ï¿½ OPERATOR
-iv. print out the value of the variable “x”
+iv. print out the value of the variable ï¿½xï¿½
 b. now do this
-i. now use CONVERSION to convert the TYPE of the VALUE stored in “x” to the UNDERLYING TYPE
+i. now use CONVERSION to convert the TYPE of the VALUE stored in ï¿½xï¿½ to the UNDERLYING TYPE
-1. then use the “=” operator to ASSIGN that value to “y”
+1. then use the ï¿½=ï¿½ operator to ASSIGN that value to ï¿½yï¿½
-2. print out the value stored in “y” 3. print out the type of “y”
+2. print out the value stored in ï¿½yï¿½ 3. print out the type of ï¿½yï¿½

 **code solution:** [Here](https://github.com/Inginex/golangTraining/tree/master/00_Hands-on-exercises/%231_Level1).